A 14-day, private tour on a grand scale. Discover Ireland in all directions whilst relishing uncompromising luxury

 On your approach to Killarney, you’ll enjoy some stunning views from The Ring of Kerry.
 Don’t worry, there’s more to see tomorrow.
 You’ll travel along the lakes, through Killarney National Park, eventually arriving at the popular town of Killarney.

-Nestled on the shores of Lough Learne, Queen Victoria stayed here in 1750.
+Nestled on the shores of Lough Leane, Queen Victoria stayed here in 1750.
 With its dramatic mountainous backdrop and immense natural beauty, you’ll appreciate why it’s a favoured destination for many.

 You’ll enjoy three nights in Killarney.
-Staying at The Aghadoe Heights Hotel , no less.
-Where warm Irish hospitality meets modern comfort.
+Staying at one of our preferred hotel either The Aghadoe Heights Hotel, Where warm Irish hospitality meets modern comfort.
 With a lakeside deluxe room, this 5-star hotel affords magical views from every corner.
 It’s such a serene and relaxing place.
 Yet, just a short hotel shuttle into the heart of town.
+Alternatively you can choose The town centre, 5 star Killarney Park Hotel where you’ll stay in a premium room.
+This wonderful 5-star hotel is just a few minutes walk to the pubs and restaurants on the high street.

 We can recommend some ideas for dinner tonight or see what tempts you.
 There are characterful Irish pubs and fine restaurants to choose from in Killarney.
 You’ll have a wonderful time.